 Why This Book?

 Lovecraft is among those authors in Appendix N for whom Gary didn’t recommend a specific title or series.
-Following my own guidelines for this project, I recommended a specific Lovecraft work based on personal experience: The Dunwich Horror and Others.
+Following my own guidelines for this project, I recommended a specific Lovecraft work based on personal experience: The Dunwich Horror and Others (paid link).
 Of all of the personal recommendations I made on the 100-book Appendix N reading list, this was the most difficult one to make.